grassator/bdd-for-c/README.md

 check(i > 0, "a natural number %i must be greater than 0", i);
 ```

-This will give you a much more readable output:
+This can provide much more informative output:

 ```
 Check failed: a natural number 0 must be greater than 0